Heading to Chicago for The First Time?

 Before You Go to Chicago…

 Make sure to get yourself one of these!
 You’ll fit right in with the locals, who are still talking about 2016.
+For all of my favorite travel accessories and products for female travelers, check out my shop.

 Where to Stay in Chicago